 Barbara Bush Houston Literacy Foundation aims to improve lives through the power of literacy.

 Barbara Bush Houston Literacy Foundation envisions a thriving city where every person possesses the literacy skills needed to reach his or her full potential in life and that the cycle of low literacy and poverty among families ends.

 Barbara Bush Houston Literacy Foundation commits to combating Houston’s literacy crisis by playing the following key roles:

-Serves as a thought leader across the community, conducting and publishing local literacy-focused research and articles with distribution to diverse stakeholders.
+Serves as a thought leader across the community, conducting and publishing local literacy-focused research and developing innovative programs to improve literacy rates.